-Beyond the pipeline of projects with accepted connection offers, the projections of future energy from waste capacity are predominantly modelled based on the anticipated decommissioning dates of existing baseline sites.
+Beyond these projects with accepted connection offers, the projections of energy from waste capacity are predominantly modelled based on the anticipated decommissioning dates of existing baseline sites.
 These dates are based on the expected operational life of energy from waste sites, which varies under each scenario.

-Scenario Description Capacity in 2050 (MW) Leading the Way Under the net zero scenarios, conventional waste incineration sites are projected to decommission after thirty years of operational life, reflecting a reduced volume of waste in these 198

-Consumer scenarios and the drive to reduce carbon emissions.
-198 Transformation More efficient sites using ACT technology or classified as Energy Recovery Facilities (incineration sites that meet higher energy efficiency criteria) are not projected to come offline under any System Transformation scenario out to 2050.
-This assumes that any remaining waste in the 2030s and 2040s is processed at less carbon intensive, highly efficient ACT sites under these scenarios.
-198 Due to the large pipeline, there is still almost 200 MW of operational energy from waste capacity remaining in the East Midlands in 2050 under these scenarios.
-Falling Short Under Falling Short , lower levels of societal change and limited progress towards carbon emission reduction mean that waste incineration sites continue to operate up to forty years after their commissioning date.
+Scenario Description Capacity in 2050 (MW) Leading the Way Under the net zero scenarios, conventional waste incineration sites are projected to decommission after thirty years of operational life, reflecting a reduced volume of waste in these scenarios and the drive to reduce carbon emissions.
+133 Consumer Transformation More efficient sites using ACT technology or classified as Energy Recovery Facilities are not projected to come offline under any scenario out to 2050.
+This assumes any remaining waste in the 2030s and 2040s is processed at less carbon- 133 System Transformation intensive, highly efficient ACT sites under these scenarios.
+Due to the 78 MW pipeline, there is still over 130 MW of operational energy from waste capacity remaining in the West Midlands in 2050 under these scenarios.
+133 Falling Short Under Falling Short , lower levels of societal change and limited progress towards carbon emission reduction mean that waste incineration sites continue to operate up to forty years after their commissioning date.
 This results in a much higher capacity remaining online in 2050.
-345 Similarly to the net zero scenarios, more efficient ACT and ERF sites are assumed to continue operation beyond 2050.
+284 Similarly to the net zero scenarios, more efficient ACT and ERF sites are assumed to continue operation beyond 2050.